xpchen0630/xpchen0630.github.io/_posts/2019-08-30-welcome-to-jekyll.markdown

 This is my first blog of this website.
 Thanks to Jekyll, I can rebuild the site in many different ways easily.
 A theme named EasyBook is also used which offers me more choices to improve it.

+<!--more-->

+## Jekyll ##

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

-<!--more-->

-## Jekyll Basic Functions ##

 GitHub Flavored Markdown is supported.